portlandcodeschool/jsi/_posts/00-01-01-welcome.md

 I've tried to organize this site so things are easy for you to find and reference.
 You'll find the classes and slides listed on the [home page]({{ site.baseurl }}/).
 You'll also find a [reference page]({{ site.baseurl }}/reference/) that collects all the links for the course.

-Today we'll start with slides and then come back to this page.

 ## Setting Up Your Computer

 It's quite annoying, and you don't have to do it frequently, but learning how to install the tools you use will help you significantly going forward.